sippejw/ocsp-capture/README.md

-# tap-base
+# ocsp-capture
-Template for future tap projects.
+A tool for parsing OCSP packets to validate signatures.